omshiv2415/ShoppigAssistant/README.md

 Here is the link you can register  https://www.firebase.com/login/

-please follow this Tutorial if you need more details to setup the account and creating a project

         Register and setup environment in the firebase console Development after that clone the Following repository